Mogorno/next-js-social-media-app/README.md

 - Page and component-level animations using Framer Motion
 - Smooth loading states with Suspense
 - Optimistic UI updates for instant feedback

 ---

+## File Uploads

+This app uses [UploadThing](https://uploadthing.com/) to handle file uploads securely and efficiently.
+UploadThing manages the upload flow and callbacks to the API.

+---